alevani/ant_war_simulation/README.md

 #### Subtype

 Even though it exists thousands of species, ant colonies have a somewhat structured and space-and-time proof hierarchy.
+(It may variate but mostly the same)

 - Scout
 - Queen